What is cross training and how can it prevent sports Injury?

 Cross training is an important tool in the injury prevention program of athletes.
 Cross training allows coaches and athletes the opportunity to train hard all year round without running the risk of overtraining or overuse injuries.
 The simple process of changing the type of training changes the stress on the body.

 - Cross training gives the muscles used in the primary sport a break from the normal stresses put on them each day.
-The muscles may still be worked, even intensely, but without the normal impact or from a different angle.
+The muscles may still be worked, even intensely, but without the normal impact, or from a different angle.
 This allows the muscles to recover from the wear and tear built up over a season.
 This active rest is a much better recovery tool than total rest and forces the body to adapt to different stimuli.

 - Cross training also helps to reduce or reverse muscle imbalances in the body.
 A pitcher in baseball may develop an imbalance laterally between the two sides of the body as well as in the shoulder girdle of the throwing arm.
 Thousands of pitches over a season will cause the muscles directly involved in throwing to become stronger while supporting muscles and those unaffected by throwing will become weaker without training.
 Cross training can help balance the strength in the muscles on both sides as well as the stabilizing muscles.
-This balancing of strength and flexibility helps to prevent one muscle group, due to a strength imbalance, from pulling the body out of natural alignment.
+This balancing of strength and flexibility helps to prevent one muscle group, due to a strength imbalance, pulling the body out of natural alignment.
 It also prevents muscle pulls and tears caused by one muscle exerting more force than the opposing group can counter.

-Critics of Cross Training
+The Downside of Cross Training

 High impact sports such as basketball, gymnastics, football or running cause a lot of jarring on the skeletal system.
 Cross training can help limit the jarring but some sport-specific impact is necessary to condition athletes for their activity.
 A runner who runs in water as their only conditioning routine may develop shin splints and other injuries when they are required to run on hard surfaces for races or training.
 Their body is not conditioned to the forces it is subjected to and will react accordingly.